jncraton/BWMetaAI/README.md

 Installation
 ------------

+You can try out this AI most easily by grabbing one of the UMS maps from the [latest release](https://github.com/jncraton/BWMetaAI/releases).
+Remember to select "Use Map Settings" when starting the game.
+This unfortunately limits you to playing on just one map, and you can only play 1v1.

+For a more complete experience, you'll want to actually overwrite the default scripts that Brood War uses for melee games.
+This allows you to play in any game mode that supports computer opponents, including multiplayer if you are both properly patched to the same version of BWMetaAI.
+Here's how to patch Brood War:

 1. If using StarCraft 1.18 or greater, open the Blizzard app and update Brood War before continuing.
 2. Browse to your StarCraft folder and make a backup copy of patch_rt.mpq just in case something goes wrong.
 3. Download the latest [patch_rt.mpq](https://github.com/jncraton/BWMetaAI/releases/download/v2.0/patch_rt.mpq) from the releases and save it over your current patch_rt.mpq.